PavanRangani/docs/docs/prd/banking/funding-account.md

 - Can't be edited anytime.
 - Active or Archived both SLOAs can be edited.
 - User can archived any SLOA records from edit.
-- For `SLOA Wire (Investment)`, when any records archived by system, user can manualy unarchived it.
+- For `SLOA Wire (Investment)`, when any records archived by system, user can manually unarchive them.
 - **Known Case**
     - Even if EFTPS of a Funding Account has been added to a tax return, the user can turn OFF the EFTPS switch for that account.
 In this case, system won't remove the details of EFTPS from the existing tax return.
 It will remain as it is.

 ### UX Rule
 - Shows an `Archived` checkbox with each record in the SLOA section.
 This checkbox also appears when new record is added from edit mode.
-- For `SLOA Wire (Investment)`, if the system marked the record as archived, Archived checkbox appaers as disable.
-On hover, shows tooltip message.
+- For `SLOA Wire (Investment)`, if the system marked the record as archived, Archived checkbox appears as disabled.
+On hover, shows a tooltip message.

 ### UI Rule
 - For `SLOA Wire (Investment)` tooltip message: `Wire Instruction of this Fund is amended.
 So user can not restore it`